sderosiaux/every-single-day-i-tldr/README.md

 # 20-05-2024

+- https://dev.to/mrkandreev/what-is-rocksdb-and-its-role-in-streaming-3bla What is RocksDB (and its role in streaming)?
 - https://medium.com/@adam.bellemare/preventing-and-fixing-bad-data-in-event-streams-part-1-27bf2a99b48e Preventing and Fixing Bad Data in Event Streams #kafka
 - https://materializedview.io/p/nimble-and-lance-parquet-killers Nimble and Lance: The Parquet Killers